-It is time to associate the efforts of the producers; It is time to build more savings banks, more credit unions and launch new marketing mechanisms.
+It is time to associate the efforts of the producers; It is time to build more savings banks, more credit unions, and launch new marketing mechanisms.

-It is time for the regions of Mexico, to take better advantage of resources, to take better advantage of the capacity and talent of each of the communities of the country, each city of our country, each state of the Republic.
+It is time for the regions of Mexico, to take better advantage of resources, to take better advantage of the capacity and talent of each of the communities of the country, each city of our country, and each state of the Republic.

-A regional development that opens the hopes of every corner of Mexico, that channels resources to maintain the road, rail, port, hydraulic and energy infrastructure.
+A regional development that opens the hopes of every corner of Mexico, that channels resources to maintain the road, rail, port, hydraulic, and energy infrastructure.

 It is time to overcome the arrogance of centralism, as I said in Jalisco; to strongly support the municipality.
-It is time for a new Federalism; it is time to endow our states with greater political and financial power, as I said in Tabasco; It is time to fully guarantee the conservation of our natural resources, our environment, our ecology.
+It is time for a new Federalism; it is time to endow our states with greater political and financial power, as I said in Tabasco; It is time to fully guarantee the conservation of our natural resources, our environment, and our ecology.